openzipkin/brave/brave/RATIONALE.md

  * "orphan" - a possibly empty span reported incomplete due to garbage collection

 The above hooks ensure every created trace context has an end state.
-This is particularly different than `FinishedSpanHandler`, which doesn't see some nuance such as allocated, but unused contexts, which would end up orphaned.
+This is particularly different than `SpanHandler`, which doesn't see some nuance such as allocated, but unused contexts, which would end up orphaned.
 The cause of these is usually a leak.

 ## CorrelationScopeDecorator